LenweSaralonde/Musician/README.md

 * Play songs that are relevant with your "band" composition.
 It's nonsense to play orchestral music with only two bards ! 😃 However you can still role-play as if your character owns a kind of gnomish *Music-o-Matic* jukebox machine that is capable of reproducing a whole band.
 * A text emote is shown to the players who don't have Musician when you play a song.
 You can disable this emote in the add-on options.
 * Nameplates animations and icons are compatible with the most popular nameplate add-ons (KuiNameplates, Plater, ElvUI…).
+* You can configure the add-on to use several audio channels to increase the maximum polyphony.
 * [Check out the wiki](https://github.com/LenweSaralonde/Musician/wiki/) for more!

 Compose your own music